Configuring High Availability for Virtual Machines

 OutOfServiceTaint

 This remediation strategy implicitly causes the removal of the pods and associated volume attachments on the node, rather than the removal of the node object.
-It achieves this by placing the OutOfServiceTaint strategy on the node.
+It achieves this by placing the

 The Self Node Remediation Operator creates the SelfNodeRemediationTemplate CR for the strategy self-node-remediation-automatic-strategy-template, which the Automatic remediation strategy uses.